Amoxicillin, 250 mg capsules 16 pcs

 Symptoms

-Nausea, vomiting, diarrhea, crystalluria, water-electrolyte imbalance (as a consequence of vomiting and diarrhea), seizures, agitation, confusion.
+Nausea, vomiting, diarrhea, crystalluria, water and electrolyte imbalance (as a result of vomiting and diarrhea), convulsions, agitation, confusion.

 Treatment

-Symptomatic – gastric lavage, activated charcoal, saline laxatives, drugs to maintain water-electrolyte balance, hemodialysis.
+Symptomatic – gastric lavage, activated carbon, saline laxatives, medications to maintain water and electrolyte balance, hemodialysis.

 ---|---|